Bolivia election: President Evo Morales poised to win reelection | DW | 22.10.2019

 If no candidate receives 50% of the vote in the first round, or 40% of the vote with a 10-point lead over second place, the two leading candidates will face each other in a runoff on December 15.

+In Santa Cruz, an opposition stronghold, Mesa encouraged his supporters, saying "they can't take democracy away from us."

+Mesa told reporters Monday that the government was trying to "manipulate" the results and prevent a run off by stalling the vote count.

-Morales is South America's longest-serving president.
-If a Morales victory is confirmed, his controversial fourth term as president comes after he overturned Bolivia's two-term limit.
+In office for nearly 14 years, Morales is South America's longest-serving president.
+If his victory is confirmed, Morales' controversial fourth term as president comes after he overturned Bolivia's two-term limit.

 In a 2016 referendum, Bolivian voters rejected Morales' proposal to scrap term limits.
 However in 2018, the country's Supreme Court — seen by critics as being stacked with Morales loyalists — then overturned the decision and ruled that Morales had the right to run again.